johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.1 Flying the Traffic Pattern and Go-Arounds.md

 > ![](https://www.youtube.com/watch?v=evE3WmYAvVY)

 ### Completion Standards
-Client must demonstrate proficiency at planning and flying pattern approaches and departures at towered airports, complying with [[AIM]] recommended procedures, and maintaining awareness of and proper spacing from other aircraft.
-Go-arounds?
+Client must demonstrate proficiency at planning and flying pattern approaches and departures at towered airports, go-arounds, complying with [[AIM]] recommended procedures, and maintaining awareness of and proper spacing from other aircraft.

 > [!success]- Tolerances (Partial) from [[Private Pilot ACS|ACS]]
 > - Maintain traffic pattern altitude ±100 feet, and airspeed ±10 knots.